BryanHogan/bryanhogan/README.md

     - Smooth fade out not working for Firefox (How's Safari looking?)

 - Will have to fix
-    - Current Card gallery (portfolio projects) is not properly contained on the grid vertically
     - Skills link to page with id: Explanation of tool, explanation of hwo I use it
     - Remove component heroLayout
     - Projects headers overlap with header